The Amazing Race 10: Contestants

-Dustin & Kandice and David & Mary were selected to race in The Amazing Race: All-Stars.
+Dustin and Kandice and David and Mary were selected to race in The Amazing Race: All-Stars.

-David & Mary also appeared on The View where they received gifts from the show, including vacations, a Ford Explorer, and a new house.
+David and Mary also appeared on The View where they received gifts from the show, including vacations, a Ford Explorer, and a new house.
 In 2021, Tom Rock and Terry Cosentino competed on Ellen's Game of Games.

 Results

 The following teams are listed with their placements in each leg.
 Placements are listed in finishing order.